Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

 \subsection{From Protocols to Formulas}

+In this part we show the other direction of the resilient KW-transformation, namely, that a resilient protocol can be transformed into a resilient formula, with the same resilience level.
+This result is based on the result in~\cite{KLR12}, adapted to the setting of $(\alpha,\beta)$-corruptions (rather than resilience to $\delta$-fraction of noise).
+Then, we can use our coding scheme that is resilient against $(1/5-\eps,1/5-\eps)$-corruptions in order to transform any formula~$F$ into a $(1/5-\eps,1/5-\eps)$-resilient version.

-Here we would like to prove that a resilient protocol implies a resilient formula. \begin{proposition} Let $\pi$ be a protocol that solves $\KW_f$ for some function $f$ and is resilient to $(\alpha,\beta)$-corruption.
-The KW-transformation on the reachable protocol tree of~$\pi$ yields a formula~$F$ that computes~$f$ and is resilient to $(\alpha,\beta)$-corruption of short-circuit noise in any of its input-to-output paths. \end{proposition}
+\begin{proposition} Let $\pi$ be a protocol that solves $\KW_f$ for some function $f$ and is resilient to $(\alpha,\beta)$-corruptions.
+The KW-transformation on the reachable protocol tree of~$\pi$ yields a formula~$F$ that computes~$f$ and is resilient to any $(\alpha,\beta)$-corruption of short-circuit noise in any of its input-to-output paths. \end{proposition}